dexter30/particle-renderer-mutiny-/README.md

 # particle-renderer-mutiny-
-Particle renderer made in the unity engine. (contact user for working copy)
+Particle renderer made for the mutiny engine (node based engine) as a component which can be attached to a gameobject.
+Which is a unity clone (contact user for working copy)